Our faith is 2,000 years old. Our thinking is not.

 We believe that the persistent search for God produces an authentic relationship with God, engendering love, strengthening faith, dissolving guilt, and giving life purpose and direction.

 We believe that all of the baptized ‘belong body and soul to our Lord and Savior Jesus Christ.’
-No matter who – no matter what – no matter where we are on life’s journey – notwithstanding race, gender identity or expression, sexual orientation, class or creed – we all belong to God and to one worldwide community of faith.
-All persons baptized – past, present, and future – are connected to each other and to God through the sacrament of baptism.
-We baptize during worship when the community is present because baptism includes the community’s promise of ‘love, support and care’ for the baptized – and we promise that we won’t take it back – no matter where your journey leads you.
+Regardless of who you are, where you are in life, or your race, gender identity, expression, sexual orientation, class, or beliefs, we are all part of a global community connected to God.
+Through the sacrament of baptism, all individuals past, present, and future are united to each other and to God.
+Baptisms are conducted during worship with the community present, symbolizing the community’s commitment of ‘love, support, and care’ to the baptized, a promise that stands unconditionally no matter where life takes them.

 We believe that God calls us to be servants in the service of others and to be good stewards of the earth’s resources.
 ‘To believe is to care; to care is to do.’